Mannerow/doordash-duration-prediction/README.md

 **`start.sh`**

 This Bash script automates the setup and deployment process for the project.
-It begins by loading environment variables from a `.env` file and exporting them.
-It then navigates to the Terraform directory to initialize and apply the Terraform configurations, setting up the necessary infrastructure.
-After returning to the main directory, it builds a Docker image and logs in to AWS ECR.
+It begins by loading environment variables from a `.env file` and exporting them.
+The script then navigates to the Terraform directory to initialize and apply the Terraform configurations, setting up the necessary infrastructure.
+After returning to the main directory, it logs in to AWS ECR.
 The script tags the Docker image and pushes it to the ECR repository.
-Finally, it starts the Docker containers using `docker compose up`.

 **`run_flow.py`**